 Very busy street.
 You'll need to park front end first to fit under the front deck.
 A bit of a challenge to back out, you'll need to ease out slowly and cut traffic.
 It's feasable, I often back up a trailer with my SUV, you just have to ignore the impatient drivers :-) Spot is 25 feet full height with a few more under the front deck, 12 feet wide.
 Slide-out allowed if it fits !

-Best to drive in from the South, much easier to turn in.
+Best to drive in from the South, much easier to turn in if you are going front end first with an RV.

 Yes but a bit complicated : my street has a 3 hour no parking on each side, in rush hour flow.